A digital marketing strategist who is passionate to help B2B SaaS companies achieve organic growth.

 For example, if your startup is into selling a novel product like sunglass earphones, you can leverage channel partnerships with mobile manufacturers, sportswear brands, and the likes to get an instant boost to visibility.

 TrialPay (acquired by Visa), an e-commerce payment platform nailed this strategy.
-Several key channel partnerships allowed TrialPay to sprint from zero to 10,000 clients
+Several key channel partnerships allowed TrialPay to sprint from zero to 10,000 clients in two years.

 Here is a simple way to evaluate the power of your brand.
 The amount of extra money that your customers are willing to pay more than the price of your competitor is your brand value.
 The additional price indicates that your brand offers more than the ordinary.
 Also, a brand is not just a fancy logo with a tagline.
 It is a collection of experiences and expectations that customers expect from a business.